dthuesen/myscriptsnippetsbook/js-class.md

 #### Classes have to be instantiated, but not always

 Normally a class has to be instantiated before a method of a class can be called.
-But if there is no need for instantiation, it might be better not to do it.
+But if there is no need for instantiation or one want to share the class around in the code \(e.g. a helper class\), it might be better not to do it.
 With the static keyword there's a way around that:

 **Class instantiation:**